-All of us at The Temple, Congregation B’nai Jehudah look forward to getting to know you.
-Please feel free to come to services or any congregational events.
-If you know in advance that you’re coming please let us know.
-We would be happy to meet you, arrange for someone to sit with you at services, introduce you to other members, and show you around.
+All of us at B’nai Jehudah look forward to getting to know you.
+Feel free to join us at services or any congregational events, and let us know you are here!
+We would be happy to meet you, introduce you to members of our congregation and show you around the building.

 Also, contact us if you would like to meet with the clergy, learn more about our religious school or preschool, or just be added to our email or mailing list.